UFO conspiracy theories: Close Encounters of the Third Kind

 In 1974, the film UFOs: Past, Present, and Future dramatized an ostensibly-historical meeting between humans and aliens who land after being summoned.
 The filmmakers reported being told by military officials that a UFO had landed at Holloman Air Force Base.
 The depiction of a landing in the blockbuster Close Encounters of the Third Kind has been called a "thinly veiled reference to the Holloman landing" story.
 The Holloman story would be later promoted by hoaxer Richard Doty.

 On December 14, 1977, the Spielberg blockbuster film Close Encounters of the Third Kind premiered and brought UFO conspiracy theories to a global market.
 The film opens with a United Nations recovery of Flight 19, lost in the Bermuda Triangle some 32 years prior, in Mexico's Sonora desert; Since Keyhoe's 1955 book The Flying Saucer Conspiracy, theorists had linked Flight 19's disappearance to flying saucers.
 The film's subplot of an "exchange program" of humans visiting aliens would later resurface in conspiracy theory as Project Serpo.

-Legendary French filmmaker François Truffaut played a character inspired by French UFO investigator Jacques Vallee, an advisor to the film.Real life debunker-turned-believer J. Allen Hynek made a cameo in the film.
+Legendary French filmmaker François Truffaut played a character inspired by French UFO investigator Jacques Vallée, an advisor to the film.Real life debunker-turned-believer J. Allen Hynek made a cameo in the film.
 In coming years, conspiracy figure John Lear and others would allege that powerful insiders had "subtly promoted" Close Encounters and other films to 'educate' the public.